YairRaviv/Programming_Languages/README.md

 - Analyze and compare different language features
 - Implement language processors and interpreters
 - Choose appropriate languages for specific problem domains
-- Appreciate the evolution and history of programming languages

 ## License